 Caleb lost two fingers on his left hand as an infant, and was left with a layer of scar tissue that limited his hand’s movement.
 After a series of reconstructive operations, Caleb, now 8, can catch a ball with both hands, ride a bike and button up his own shirt.

 During treatment for gastrointestinal problems, Caleb developed a blood infection and became septic, which led to the removal of two fingers on his left hand.
 He was left with a normally formed thumb and pointer finger of his left hand, and a middle finger that was misaligned — it angled away from his remaining fingers and forward, toward his palm.
 His hand was also affected by scar tissue that limited its movement and flexibility.

 Once Caleb’s other health problems were under control, his parents, Robin and Eric, and his doctors began to consider the best option to improve the function of the damaged hand.

-At the age of 6 weeks, Caleb was examined at Children’s Hospital of Philadelphia (CHOP) by Benjamin Chang, MD, an attending surgeon in the Division of Orthopaedics and Division of Plastic and Reconstructive Surgery who has special expertise treating hand and upper extremity conditions.
+At the age of 6 weeks, Caleb was examined at Children’s Hospital of Philadelphia (CHOP) by Benjamin Chang, MD, an attending surgeon in the Division of Orthopaedics and Division of Plastic, Reconstructive and Oral Surgery who has special expertise treating hand and upper extremity conditions.
 Dr. Chang, in consultation with Caleb’s parents, began developing a plan for restoring as much function as possible to Caleb’s left hand.